floooh/chips/systems/README.md

 ```

 The call to **clock_frame_time()** returns the measured frame time of the
-last frame in seconds, 'rounded' to either the duration of a 60Hz or 30Hz
+last frame in microseconds, 'rounded' to either the duration of a 60Hz or 30Hz
-frame (0.016667 or 0.033333 seconds).
+frame (16667 or 33333 microseconds).
 This might seem a bit strange but
 fixes a couple of minor issues:

 - the emulator won't suffer from micro-stuttering (actually it's not quite